10 Ways for Dentists to Improve Their Google Local Search Rankings

 Google Analytics will then display your CTR data over time.

-If you find that your landing page has a low CTR, this is probably a contributing factor for your poor local rankings.
+If you find that your landing page has a low CTR, this is probably a contributing factor to your poor local rankings.

 Luckily, there's plenty you can do to improve it.